 Ethicon Hernia Mesh was first approved in April 2010 under FDA 510(k) clearance, meaning it did not require FDA review or clinical trials to evaluate its safety before being placed on the market.

-Motley Rice’s Leadership in Mesh Litigation
+Motley Rice’s Leadership in Hernia Mesh Lawsuits

 Motley Rice attorney Jonathan Orent has represented thousands of women as co-liaison counsel for TVM litigation In re C.R.
 Bard Inc. in New Jersey state court, and as state court liaison counsel in Massachusetts.